Marcosis/ParksDept-geodata/README.txt

-This is the future location of Parks and Recreation geodata.
+This repository contains the public Parks and Recreation geodata.